SoftInstigate/restheart-website/docs/v6/graphql.md

 Precisely, N+1 requests.

 In order to mitigate the N+1 problem and optimize performances of yours GraphQL API, RESTHeart allows you to use **per-request DataLoaders** to batch and cache MongoDB queries.
-This can be done specifying **dataLoader** field within the query mapping.
+This can be done specifying **dataLoader** field within the Field to Query mapping.
 For instance, the author mapping seen above becomes:

 ```json
 {